-Appendix 1 - What age-friendly means
+Appendix 2 - What age-friendly means

-Environment utdoor spaces and buildings Age-frie noise levels and unpleasant or harmful odours in public places.
-Affordability Green spaces and walkways There are well-maintained and safe green spaces, with adequate shelter, toilet facilities and seating that can be easily accessed.
-Reliability and frequency waikways Pedestrian-friendly walkways are free from obstructions, have a smooth surface, have public toilets and can be easily accessed.
-Travel destinations Outdoor seating Outdoor seating is available, particularly in parks, transport stops and public spaces, and spaced at regular intervals; the seating is well-maintained and patrolled to ensure safe access by all.
+CONTRACTOR OF THE PARTY OF THE utdoor spaces and buildings Environment The city is clean, with enforced regulations limiting noise levels and unpleasant or harmful odours in public places.
+Green spaces and walkways There are well-maintained and safe green spaces, with adequate shelter, toilet facilities and seating that can be easily accessed.
+Pedestrian-friendly walkways are free from obstructions, have a smooth surface, have public toilets and can be easily accessed.
+Outdoor seating Outdoor seating is available, particularly in parks, transport stops and public spaces, and spaced at regular intervals; the seating is well-maintained and patrolled to ensure safe access by all.
 Pavements Pavements are well-maintained, smooth, level, non-slip and wide enough to accommodate wheelchairs with low curbs that taper off to the road.
-Age-friendly vehicles Pavements are clear of any obstructions (e.g. street vendors, parked cars, trees, dog droppings, snow) and pedestrians have priority of use.
+Pavements are clear of any obstructions (e.g. street vendors, parked cars, trees, dog droppings, snow) and pedestrians have priority of use.
 Roads Roads have adequate non-slip, regularly spaced pedestrian crossings ensuring that it is safe for pedestrians to cross the road.
-Specialized services Roads have well-designed and appropriately placed physical structures, such as traffic islands, Priority seating overpasses or underpasses, to assist pedestrians to cross busy roads.
-Transport drivers Pedestrian crossing lights allow sufficient time for older people to cross the road and have visual and audio signals.
-Safety and Traffic There is strict enforcement of traffic rules and regulations, with drivers giving way to pedestrians. comfort Cycle paths There are separate cycle paths for cyclists.
+Roads have well-designed and appropriately placed physical structures, such as traffic islands, overpasses or underpasses, to assist pedestrians to cross busy roads.
+Pedestrian crossing lights allow sufficient time for older people to cross the road and have visual and audio signals.
+Traffic There is strict enforcement of traffic rules and regulations, with drivers giving way to pedestrians.
+Cycle paths There are separate cycle paths for cyclists.
 Safety Public safety in all open spaces and buildings is a priority and is promoted by, for example, measures to reduce the risk from natural disasters, good street lighting, police patrols, enforcement of by- laws, and support for community and personal safety initiatives.
 Services Services are clustered, located in close proximity to where older people live and can be easily accessed (e.g. are located on the ground floor of buildings).
-Information There are special customer service arrangements for older people, such as separate queues or service counters for older people.
-Community Buildings Buildings are accessible and have the following features: transport o elevators Taxis rampsadequate signage o railings on stairs o stairs that are not too high or steep Roads o non-slip flooring o rest areas with comfortable chairs sufficient numbers of public toilets.
-Public toilets Public toilets are clean, well-maintained, easily accessible for people with varying abilities, well- signed and placed in convenient locations.
-Source: World Health Organisation - Global Age Friendly cities: a guide (2007) Driving
+There are special customer service arrangements for older people, such as separate queues or service counters for older people.
+Buildings Buildings are accessible and have the following features: elevators ramps adequate signage railings on stairs stairs that are not too high or steep non-slip flooring rest areas with comfortable chairs sufficient numbers of public toilets.
+Public toilets Public toilets are clean, well-maintained, easily accessible for people with varying abilities, well-signed and placed in convenient locations.
+Source: World Health Organisation - Global Age Friendly cities: a guide (2007)